-For women one of the first signs of thyroid dysfunction is heavier irregular periods.
+For women, one of the first signs of thyroid dysfunction is heavier irregular periods.
 Overtime thyroid disorders can cause infertility.
-When you’re hypothyroid everything is slowed down, your blood pressure and heart rate are low.
+When you’re hypothyroid everything is slowed down.
+Your blood pressure and heart rate are low.
 You’re constipated.
-Your memory is foggy, your moods are depressed.
+Your memory is foggy.
+Your moods are depressed.
 Your muscles ache and you feel weak.
 You’re fatigued.
 You put on weight.
-You may be able to have just enough energy to get your work done but if you sit down, you fall asleep.
+You may have just enough energy to get your work done but if you sit down, you fall asleep.

 When you make too much thyroid hormone, everything speeds up.
 You’re anxious, jittery, your heart races, your blood pressure is high, your eyes bulge.
 Your brain races but you’re thinking is foggy.
 Your metabolism is so high, you have diarrhea and you lose weight rapidly.